Frequently Asked Questions

 Please read this May 27 message for current planning for fall 2020.

 Will the residence halls and dining hall remain open during this period of alternative instruction?

-We will continue to provide housing and meals for our students that need to remain on campus through the end of the spring semester, unless directed by the Fresno County Department of Public Health.
+We will continue to provide housing for any students who need to remain on campus, unless directed by the Fresno County Department of Public Health.
 If you are in need of housing, please call 559.278.2345, option 5.